What does the interview process look like at Sarah D. Culbertson Memorial Hospital?

 What happens after I have interviewed?

 After all interviews are completed, a decision will be made as to which applicant to hire.
-Once this decision is made we will check the candidates references and make an offer of employment.
-One position has been accepted, a letter will be sent to all interviewees letting them know the job has been filled.
+Once this decision is made we will check the candidate's references and make an offer of employment.
+When the position has been accepted, a letter will be sent to all interviewees letting them know the job has been filled.